KippAD/portfolio-project-2/README.md

 ## Features

-### **Current Features**
+### **Current Features:**
----

 ### **Main Menu**
 ---

 <img  src="assets/readme-images/main-menu.png" alt="The Capitals of the World Quiz main menu" width="100%">

-The main menu is the first thing that the user sees when loading the application and acts as staging area from which all other areas are accessed.
+The main menu is the first thing that the user sees when loading the application, and it acts as staging area from which all other areas are accessed.

 - The main title and subheading prioritizes explaining the purpose of the application to the user.
 - Menu buttons indicate navigation options to the user (To initiate the game, to read the rules, and to check high scores).